Pyraustinae

 (NCBI-index: 1.101044)

 With its orange-yellow markings on the purple wings, the purple moth (Pyrausta purpuralis) resembles the mint butterfly (Pyrausta aurata).
-On the top of the forewing, in addition to three orange-yellow spots of different sizes, the purple moth has an irregularly larger spot that bends from the inner edge towards the wing tip.
-When at rest, it therefore appears that this moth has a mustache.
-The top of the hindwing is dark brown with a wide yellow transverse line and a yellow round spot near the wing root.
-The flight period is in two generations from March to early September and the wingspan is approximately 20mm.
+On the top of the forewing, in addition to three orange-yellow spots of different sizes, the purple moth has an irregularly more prominent spot that bends from the inner edge towards the wing tip.
+When at rest, it appears that this moth has a moustache.
+The top of the hindwing is dark brown with a broad yellow transverse line and a yellow round spot near the wing root.
+The flight period is in two generations, from March to early September, and the wingspan is approximately 20mm.
 Host plant: Mint and Marjoram.
 Dutch name: Purpermot.
 Frisian name:

 Flying period: